JollyShmo/CSV_Import_Blender/README.md

 😇 Corrects the normals to face outside for you on import.

-🖇 Using `Other` to select what column from the csv files for the verts for *(POSITION.x, POSITION.y, POSITION.z)* plus an option for 2 additional verts *(TEXTURE.x, TEXTURE.y)*.
+🖇 Option `Other` to select what column from the csv files for the verts for *(POSITION.x, POSITION.y, POSITION.z)* plus an option for 2 additional verts *(TEXTURE.x, TEXTURE.y)*.

 ## Programs Used
 | Blender 3.6 |